-With the help of the hallmarks it is normally fairly straightforward to identify the "where and when" of British and Irish silver.
-There are many books and tables of town marks and date letters to help the collector and this site now includes a section on hallmark identification.
-Identifying the silversmith is a little more difficult.
-This web site is my attempt to provide a resource to aid this process.
+The aim of this web site is to provide an aid in the identification of British and Irish silversmiths from their makers' or sponsors' marks.
 All graphics are taken from real hallmarks.
 The quality of the original pictures varies greatly and I have been obliged to use some pictures which are not as good as I would like.
 However, I am constantly trying to improve the quality of the examples and also to expand the number of makers represented.

 The makers' marks are listed by Assay Office.
 To get started click on the link for the Assay Office you want and follow the alphabetical links.
 Each mark is indexed by its first 2 letters.
 If it is not clear which are the first 2 letters (for example for 4 letters arranged in a cross shape), try whatever looks most likely - I have tried to cover all possibilities by linking to the main entry.

 1. The dates in the "Dates seen" column are the earliest and latest dates for which I have seen the accompanying mark - they do not necessarily represent the full time span during which the silversmith was working.

 2. A "registered" date in the "Dates seen" column gives the date when the mark was registered at the Assay Office and may not necessarily coincide with the date it was first used.
 It does, however, give an indication of the period when the mark might first be expected to be seen.

 3. The "Maker" column may show the name of the silversmith who made the item; however, the mark is more properly known as a Sponsor's Mark.
 This may be that of a retailer, importer or representative of the company which actually made the item.